Top 10 Most Overrated MMA Fighters

 Came into UFC juiced to the gills and took out a very shallow light heavyweight division full of old men well out of their prime.

 Chael Sonnen has talked his way into big fights.
-He was great at middleweight, but at light heavyweight, he has lost all his fights except a washed-up, poor takedown defense Shogun Rua.
+He was great at middleweight, but at light heavyweight, he has lost all his fights except against a washed-up, poor takedown defense Shogun Rua.

 Look at his record.
 Tough guy, though.